Working In Your Business vs. Working On Your Business

-I noticed that when I started to treat my direct sales business as a business, rather than something I did on the side, it started to grow.
+I noticed that when I started to treat my direct sales business as a business, rather than a hobby I did on the side, it started to grow.
 Massively.

 Instead of just doing the parties, working to get bookings, and fulfilling orders (working in my business), I began to work on activities to grow my business (working on my business).

 The most important thing I did to make this work was to set aside time to do the things that would help me to get ahead.
 And I made my business portable so I could work in small pockets of time.